By Anna Gay on | No Comments

-Our eyes naturally adjust in various lighting conditions to see whites as just that – white.
+Human eyes naturally adjust in various lighting conditions to see whites as just that – white.
 If you are in warm, golden hour light, and you look at a white piece of paper, it will appear white.
 If you are in the shade, which is cool light, again, your eyes will see the paper as white.

 Here is a quick rundown of various lighting conditions, and their approximate measurements in Kelvins:

 In the shot above, I was in the shade on a sunny day.
-As you can see, Auto looks pretty good, but Shade looks even better, as it is a tiny bit warmer than Auto.
+As you can see, Auto white balance looks pretty good, but Shade looks even better, as it is a tiny bit warmer than Auto.
 This is because the color temperature was slightly higher than the 5500 K range, so, by choosing Shade as my setting, the camera warmed up the overall tone.

 In some situations, though, you may not have even light.
-For example, if you are shooting indoors, and you have a combination of window light and tungsten light from a bulb, you may need to make some adjustments to your settings.
+For example, if you are shooting indoors, and you have a combination of window light and tungsten light from a bulb, you may need to make some adjustments to your white balance settings.

 Another option is to manually select the light temperature using the Kelvin setting.
-This function allows you to select the appropriate amount of Kelvins, using the rough estimate of light temperature we discussed above.
+This function allows you to select the appropriate amount of Kelvins, using a rough estimate of light temperature we discussed above.

-Sometimes, you can’t always get the perfect white balance in camera, especially if you are shooting in a hurry, or in lighting conditions that keep changing.
+Sometimes, you just can’t get the perfect white balance in camera, especially if you are shooting in a hurry, or in lighting conditions that keep changing.
 This is why we love our editing software!

-The best practice here is to always shoot in RAW.
+The BEST PRACTICE here is to always shoot in RAW.
 Shooting in RAW preserves more data than a JPEG file, allowing you to make more adjustments in your editing.

-While you are editing, keep in mind the idea that you want your whites to be white – not light blue, not yellow, just white.
+While you are editing, keep in mind the idea that you want your whites to be white – not light blue, not yellow, JUST white!